YuryChebiryak/jaffle-shop-dbt-demo/README.md

 ### Database Connection

 The dbt database is automatically added as a data source during Superset initialization.
-You can immediately start creating charts and dashboards using the dbt-transformed data in the `jaffle-shop-classic` schema.
+You can immediately start creating charts and dashboards using the dbt-transformed data in the following schemas:

+- **Main models**: `jaffle-shop-classic` schema (staging and marts models)
+- **Analytics models**: `ddi` schema (rolling 30-day orders analysis)

 If you need to manually add or modify database connections:
 1. Log in to Superset with the admin credentials